Ipstenu/genericond/readme.txt

 Genericon'd includes two icon sets:

 * [Genericons](http://genericons.com/) - Generic looking icons, suitable for a blog or simple website.
-* Social Logos - A repository of all the social logos used on WordPress.com
+* [Social Logos](https://github.com/Automattic/social-logos) - A repository of all the social logos used on WordPress.com

 To use any of the Genericons icons on your WordPress site you can use basic HTML (for inserting in themes and functions) or shortcodes (for use in posts or widgets).
 You can adjust the size of the icons via css or, when using the shortcode, the size attribute.
-Default size is 16px for Genericons and 24 for social logos.
+Default size is 16px for Genericons and 24 for Social Logos.

 To display the Twitter icon: